VaibhavGupta01/Java-Tutorial/JavaSummary(HFJ).md

 }
 ```

-* You can have polymorphism with arguments and return types also.
+* You can have polymorphism with arguments and return types also
 ```java
 // Polymorphism in methods